mabrek/mabrek.github.io/_drafts/kaggle-forecasting-competition.md

 The goal of the [competition](https://www.kaggle.com/c/rossmann-store-sales) was to predict 6 weeks of daily `Sales` in 1115 stores located in different parts of Germany based on 2.5 years of historical daily sales.

 The first thing I tried after importing data was to convert it into multivariate regular time series and run [SVD]({{ site.url }}/blog/multivariate-svd-pca/).
 It showed that the majority of stores don't have upwards or downwards trends, seasonal variation is present but mostly as Christmas effect, Sunday is non-working day, and there is a strange cycle with 2 weeks length, which turned out to be an effect of running `Promo` action every other week.
-There were group of stores that don't close on Sunday in summer, some stores had strong yearly pattern, some stores had sales continuously growing (or decreasing) in time, group of stores had last half year of 2014 data missing.
+There were group of stores that don't close on Sunday in summer, some stores had strong yearly pattern, some stores had sales continuously growing (or decreasing) in time, group of storesthat had last half year of 2014 data missing.
 I selected several stores as examples from different groups to check various ideas on them first.

-In the beginning my idea was to check how good can single explanatory model be.
+In the beginning my idea was to check how good single interpretable model can be.
 There were two simple benchmark models ([median](https://www.kaggle.com/shearerp/rossmann-store-sales/interactive-sales-visualization), [geometric mean](https://www.kaggle.com/shearerp/rossmann-store-sales/store-dayofweek-promo-0-13952)) on forum which I used as a starting point.

 To validate model quality I implemented time-based cross-validation as described in [Forecasting: principles and practice](https://www.otexts.org/fpp/2/5)